Skip to main content

 Maximize tax-advantaged retirement plan contributions

-Tax-advantaged investments, like your company 401(k) or a traditional IRA, are a great way to build your nest egg because your savings can grow before taxes are deducted.
+Tax-advantaged investments, like your company 401(k) or a traditional IRA, are a great way to build your nest egg because your savings have the opportunity to grow before taxes are deducted.
 These accounts may also help you reduce your income tax burden, since contributions come out of your paychecks pre-tax.

 In the case of a Roth IRA, contributions are made on an after-tax basis and can be withdrawn at any time without paying taxes.
 Qualified distributions of earnings are generally federal and sometimes state income tax-free.Footnote 1